 Not sure if your property is regulated?
-Submit an online property inquiry and someone will contact you within 2 business days.
-Tell us about your project.
+Tell us about your project by submitting an online property inquiry and someone will contact you within 2 business days.

 If any part of your property is regulated, submit an online property inquiry form to tell us a bit about your plans.
 We will review your property and your proposed plan, and may also ask you to submit additional information.
 We may also request an appointment with you to discuss your plans, by phone or in-person.

 - Site Plan Drawing - Show existing and proposed works; property boundaries; street name(s); north arrow; and features of the site, such as buildings and structures, tree lines, streams, wetlands, wet areas, springs, ditches, culverts, and elevation contours (existing and proposed grades).
 Include measurements and dimensions with consistent units (meters or feet).
 Show how much vegetation or tree cover is to be removed and where fill is to be located.

 - Digital photo(s) of the proposed work location (taken with a phone or camera).

 - Zoning Certificate/Approval from local municipality.

 - Niagara Escarpment Commission (NEC) Notice of Decision (if applicable).

 - Authorization Form (if applicant/agent is not the owner; see page 6 of

 - You may be required to submit additional information.
 For a complete list of information, please refer to page 5 of the

 signed application form and pay your fees